Updated: Mar 23

 Being important and trusted feels good, right?

-I’ve also written extensively on the psychological resilience the diplomat’s need.
+I’ve also written extensively on the psychological resilience that diplomat’s need.
 Again, this has been in other blogs (see below) and a chapter in my book.

 Diplomats must be psychologically resilient.
 We must be able to cope with the demands of the job and the life that comes with it.
 What happens when we’re being placed under pressure to deliver results – or have somehow failed to deliver - and that pressure moves into bullying, harassing and discriminatory behaviour?
 Does a resilient diplomat ask for help and risk the perception – risk their reputation – of not being able to handle it?
 Does this diplomat ever get promoted?
 Do they ever get another posting or opportunity?